 A murder case where the stakes are personal…

 Especially when Lyla has a penchant for fighting for the underdog and finding herself in dangerous situations.
-But with the body count rising and hitting closer to home, only one rule matters.
+But with a serial killer on the loose and the body count rising and hitting closer to home, only one rule matters.